rbuurma/rise-2015/Rise_assignment_3.md

 ### Richardson's Index to *Pamela*

-First, take a quick look at the 1742 Table of Contents. [link] What does Richardson index?
+First, take a quick look at the [1742 Table of Contents](https://github.com/rbuurma/rise-2015/blob/master/Pamela_1742_Table_of_Contents.pdf).
+What does Richardson index?
 What kind of information does it offer you?
 Does this information point towards any new interpretations of the novel, large or small?

 ### Machine-Indexing *Pamela*